Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 **Command:** `nsf-rm`

-**Detail:** Remove (trash or unlink) one or more KeeperDrive records.
+**Detail:** Remove (trash or unlink) one or more Nested Share Records.
 Always shows a preview before executing.

 **Parameters:**